Skip to main content

 • For a Hindu liberation can happen in a number of ways; there are multiple paths for salvation; there are multiple levels of liberation; Heaven and Hell (which are argued to be non-physical, but there are both sides of argument, which is allowed in Hinduism) are not permanent destinations but temporary; anyone can attain heaven or hell according to one's own deeds; there is repeated birth until perfection is attained; one has to complete the 'karma' cycle before getting liberated.

-• Spiritual Vs Religious differences:
+4. Spiritual Vs Religious differences

 • The brahmanical System is SPIRITUAL in nature while the Abrahamic are very RELIGIOUS.

-• Because of its religious nature, most Muslims simply, blindly follows something that is given in Quran.
-However a Hindu has the freedom to choose good from bad by logic.
+• Because of its religious nature, most Muslims simply, blindly follow something that is given in Quran.
+However, a Hindu has the freedom to choose good from bad by logic.
 A Muslim is obligated (and thus blindly follows, because according to him Allah knows best, so no logic or reasoning is applied).
 It is more or less a RULE in most cases for a Muslim, all of which can be figured out by the human mind, and does not need a divine intervention - according to logic, science and a Hindu.
 Some examples:

 • Food and Choice of Recreation: what to eat, what not to eat, how to kill an animal etc. A Muslim cannot listen to Music; whereas as a Hindu is told what are good and what are not and the guidelines are enough, he can figure out the right and the wrong; for a Hindu Music could be used to glorify the Lord instead of rejecting it; the idea is to dovetail everything the service of the Lord.